klaudiosinani/signale/readme.md

   <img alt="Scope Vanilla" src="media/scope-vanilla.png" width="65%">
 </div>

-To create a scoped logger based on an already existing one, use the `scope()` function, which will return a new signale instance, inheriting all custom loggers, timers and configuration of the initial one.
+To create a scoped logger based on an already existing one, use the `scope()` function, which will return a new signale instance, inheriting all custom loggers, timers and configuration from the initial one.

 ```js
 const signale = require('signale');